 sudo apt-get install kde-config-systemd

-systemd-manager is a GTK-based app available in some repositories (including Fedora and Arch), while Ubuntu users can grab a .DEB file from it’s GitHub page.
+systemd-manager is a GTK-based app available in some repositories (including Fedora and Arch), while Ubuntu users can grab a .DEB file from it’s GitHub page [No Longer Available].
 The UI is a little different, as it’s written in Rust, but it’s easy enough to find the controls to enable/disable and start/stop the services, while the large center pane allows you to edit the configuration.

 Once you’ve downloaded the package you can install it with:

 Also for GTK-based desktops, the systemadm tool provides you a way to start/stop/restart services.
 Install it in Ubuntu with the following:

 The Future Is systemd